 At Britannia, we follow the mastery approach to teaching maths, currently supported by White Rose Maths schemes of learning across the school, and supplement learning through the use of concrete and online resources, such as Times Tables Rockstars to help promote a love for maths.
 We are also part of the NCETM Sustaining Mastery programme, which supports and develops our mastery approach to maths at Britannia.

-As part of our Covid catch up offer, we have introduced Century AI learning into KS2; this offers a personalised approach to subjects, including maths, based on previous responses to questions.
+As part of our Covid catch up offer, we introduced Century AI learning into KS2; this offers a personalised approach to subjects, including maths, based on previous responses to questions.
 It directly links to the small step approach we follow using White Rose Maths which allows for a consistent approach to the curriculum.
 We have found this to be a valuable addition to our provision at Britannia and currently use it for homework in UKS2.